tambeta/scripts/README.md

 ## reflow

-A Perl script accepting a block of comments (lines starting with `#` or `//`) on its standard input and piping a nicely formatted result to its standard output.
+A Perl script accepting a block of comments (lines starting with `#` or `//`;
+also handles Python docstrings) on its standard input and piping a nicely formatted result to its standard output.
 Use as an editor extension (Geany, vim, ...).
 Requires [Text::Autoformat](http://search.cpan.org/~neilb/Text-Autoformat-1.73/lib/Text/Autoformat.pm) and pipes the cleaned input through its main routine.
 As an extended feature, supports formatting argument list documentation, i.e.